cjford/sinatra-canvas_auth/README.md

   * GET  /canvas-auth-logout
   * POST /canvas-auth-token

-* The following routes are also defined by CanvasAuth, but only as placeholders that may (and should) be overridden by your application.
-They do not include any functionality and serve only as landing pages to prevent 404ing on the default redirects.
+* The following routes are also defined by CanvasAuth, and may be overridden by your application, should you wish to replace the default view/behavior provided:
   * GET /unauthorized
   * GET /logged-out
+  * GET /login-failure

 * All routes defined by CanvasAuth are permanently exempt from the requiring authentication, to avoid redirect loops.
 ## Contributing